 What Your Analysis Should Actually Look Like

-Here's what we deliver instead of a PDF.
-Every Schedule Health Check comes with a fully interactive HTML dashboard that runs in any browser — no software required, no P6 license needed.
+The CPP engine delivers a fully interactive HTML dashboard that runs in any browser — no software required, no P6 license needed.

-Every criterion is expandable.
+Drill-down on every criterion.
 Click on "Logic & Flow" and see exactly which activities are missing predecessors, with activity IDs, names, and specific fix recommendations.
 Click on "Resources & Progress" and see which activities need resource assignments.
 The data is explorable — your team can use it in real time during schedule review meetings.

+Risk and predictive analytics layer.
 Beyond the standard 14 criteria, the dashboard includes baseline comparison with variance analysis, risk scoring across Schedule/Scope/Resource/Execution dimensions, predictive completion dates, delay probability calculations, and scenario analysis showing Best Case, Most Likely, and Worst Case outcomes.

 Static PDF vs Interactive Dashboard